karlmdavis/rps-tourney/dev/work-log.md

 ### 2014-07-21, Monday

-* 0.5hh: [Issue #20](https://github.com/karlmdavis/rps-tourney/issues/20): Building out webapp to allow gameplay.
+* 0.5h: [Issue #20](https://github.com/karlmdavis/rps-tourney/issues/20): Building out webapp to allow gameplay.
     * Continued implementing `CustomRememberMeServices.loginSuccess(...)`.
         * Poked at the `EnvironmentIT` failure some.
 Didn't get very far, though it looks like Jetty may not be actually starting the context for the additional WAR.
 Need to test it manually.

+### 2014-07-22, Tuesday

+* 0.5h: [Issue #20](https://github.com/karlmdavis/rps-tourney/issues/20): Building out webapp to allow gameplay.
+    * Continued implementing `CustomRememberMeServices.loginSuccess(...)`.
+        * Fixed `EmbeddedServer` to handle WARs correctly (I think), instead of only just Maven projects.
+        * Things still aren't working, but that was definitely a problem, so we're one step closer.
+I think I need to investigate getting injection going in my tests without using `spring-test`.
+Just a thought.